OCaml Style Guide for Functional Programming in Software Engineering

 6. Give descriptive names to your variables, (non-anonymous) functions, variants, etc. We know what add2 does, but what the heck does foo do?
 (You might get away with it for local variables or when using x and y in mathematical functions, but even then some description can be useful, e.g. counter instead of c.)

 7. Pattern matching is your friend in OCaml, and you should use it extensively to match on cases and destructure data structures.
-Pattern match on a pair rather than nesting patterns, use with to add side-conditions if needed, etc.
+Pattern match on a pair rather than nesting patterns, use with to add side-conditions if needed, use let {num; denom} = r in .. instead of let num = r.num in let denom = r.denom in .. etc.

-8. Speaking of exceptions, they are used frequently in OCaml code, but they can make debugging difficult when they’re thrown from deep within the code structure.
+8. Exceptions can make debugging difficult when they are thrown from deep within the code structure.
 Especially for larger programs use option or result values, and handle errors locally.

 9. Excessive nesting of conditionals or match statements should be avoided; it causes confusion and bugs (especially if parentheses aren’t used).
 In particular, when matching on nested data structures (e.g. variants that contain other variants), it’s usually clearer to match on the entire data structure at once instead of matching each layer.
 For instance, the following: